Skip to content

 Expert Analysis

-DuroMax and Powermate occupy different tiers in the portable generator market, and the scoring data reflects a clear gap between the two brands.
-DuroMax earns an average overall score of 6.2 out of 10 compared to Powermate's 4.8, with advantages across every measured category including quality (6.3 vs 4.2), practical performance (5.2 vs 4.3), and features (7.0 vs 3.1).
-DuroMax also holds a Tier B reliability rating at 70 out of 100, while Powermate sits in Tier C at 57 out of 100.
+DuroMax and Powermate both serve the portable and home backup generator market, but the data reveals a clear gap between the two brands across every measured category.
+DuroMax earns an average overall score of 6.3 out of 10, compared to Powermate's 4.8, and leads in value (5.5 vs 4.9), build quality (6.3 vs 4.2), practical features (5.2 vs 4.3), and feature set (7.0 vs 3.1).
+DuroMax also holds a Tier B reliability rating with a score of 70 out of 100, while Powermate sits in Tier C at 57 out of 100.

 Key Differences